Nancy LT Hamilton, author

-On gold filled material: often, you’ll see the copper or silver filling on the edges – the thinner the gauge, the less visible it is.
-So, design where the edges don’t show too much.
+On gold-filled material: often, you’ll see the copper or silver filling on the edges – the thinner the gauge, the less visible it is.
+So, create a design where the edges don’t show too much.
 Buy the best you can afford.
-Rio sells a good type – 14/20 and also has solder for it.
+14/20 is good.
 When soldering gold-filled be careful to not overheat it as the gold can melt into the metal beneath.
 Double clad means that there is gold on both sides – the best for making rings.

 Links that may be of assistance: